 There will never be a perfect time to stage an intervention.
 People struggling with substance abuse are usually in denial about the severity of their problem and go to great lengths to avoid confronting consequences of their actions.
 Mental health and substance abuse professionals agree, however, that the sooner intervention and treatment services can be taken advantage of, the more likely the individual is to achieve positive treatment outcomes and avoid the dangerous and negative risks associated with substance use.

 To evaluate the efficacy of drug interventions, you need to consider what your desired outcome is.
 If your primary goal is to get someone you care about into treatment, then interventions are highly successful.
 Data shows that people who have been confronted with an intervention are more likely to enter treatment than people who have not.
-According to the National Council on Alcoholism and Drug Dependence (NCADD), more than 90 percent of people who are confronted with an intervention commit to getting treatment right away.

 Once people are in treatment, however, treatment outcomes are similar between people who did and did not receive a drug intervention.
 The peer pressure used during interventions is a very persuasive way to get them to agree to attending treatment.
 People are often overwhelmed by the pressure of an intervention and feel they can’t do anything but agree to treatment.
 Once in treatment, however, they may feel more removed from that peer pressure and not necessarily be as committed to the treatment process as they need to be to succeed.